gregbci/KeysimRobot/README.md

 # KeysimRobot

 This is a test program for [robot.js](https://github.com/octalmage/robotjs).
+It will send keystrokes to the foreground application after a delay then quit.

-Run `node ./main.js` and then switch to the application you want to receive the keyboard commands.
+Setup with `npm ci` then run using `node ./main.js`